 Dr Edward Bach says his oak-derived remedy is "For those who are struggling . . . to get well . . . though their case may seem hopeless . . .
 They are brave people."

-If you think this is nonsense and that wine from oak barrels is good enough oak influence for you, is there help to be found in a bottle of beechied brandy against intolerence?
+If you think this is nonsense and that wine from oak barrels is good enough oak influence for you, is there help to be found in a bottle of "beechied brandy" against intolerence?
 Do you know if you haven't tried?
 And do you know if you have not tried enough, and kept notes and so on, so that a statistician may gauge probabilities and such things?
 And do you know for sure even then?

 Vine Brandy (another Bach essence)

 In contrast to oaky fellows, Jesus identified himself as a vine.
-"I am the vine [a climber that depends on others to support its own growth]," is in one of his sayings [John 15,5].
+"I am the vine," is in one of his sayings [John 15,5].
+The vine is a climber that depends on others to support its own growth.
 How are vine people according to Dr Bach?

 Certain of their own ability, confident of success . . . they think that it would be for the benefit of others if they could be persuaded to do things as they themselves do, or as they are certain is right . . . they will direct their attendants.

-The vine type tells others what to do - it has been decided on by Dr. Bach.
-It sums up large parts of the work of Jesus the Jew and Healer.
-He was confident that God had sent him for Jews only (Matthew 15:24), that he was to be sacrificed for Jews - confident, but it all failed.
-Jews rejected him big time.
+The vine type tells others what to do - Dr. Bach sums up.
+It also sums up large parts of the work of Jesus the Vine, Jew and Healer.
+And Jews rejected him at large.

-You can have vine as a Bach remedy too, if you are rigorous, even fanatical, and needs to relax and get far more tolerant.
-Compare with Jesus as you like.
+You can have vine as a Bach remedy too, if you are rigorous, even fanatical, and needs to relax and get tolerant.

-"Every tree that does not produce good fruit will be cut down," said Jesus, but should not be taken literally.
-Every tree is good for something and for itself.
-There is a great need for trees on the planet.
-Trees produce needed oxygen, for one thing, shade against the sun, a little shelter from a starting shower, and fruits - many of which benefits birds, animals and humans.
+There is a dire need for large trees on the planet.
+Trees produce needed oxygen, shade against the sun, a little shelter from a starting shower, and fruits - many of which benefits birds, animals and humans.
 A significant part of mankind's heritage is knowledge of which plants and fruits are edible, and which may be made edible or more tasty by some kind of processing.

 There is much more to be said here.
-A forest is a helper, a cluster of trees of the same kind feel fine, but hardly to "tree haters" who produce parking lots and urbanised environments that exploits humans.
+A forest is a helper, a cluster of trees of the same kind feel fine among humans.